meelix/-frontendmentor-contact-form/README.md

   - A required field has been missed
   - The email address is not formatted correctly
 - [x] Complete the form only using their keyboard
-- [ ] (untested) Have inputs, error messages, and the success message announced on their screen reader
+- [x] Have inputs, error messages, and the success message announced on their screen reader
-- [x] (wip) View the optimal layout for the interface depending on their device's screen size
+- [x] View the optimal layout for the interface depending on their device's screen size
 - [x] See hover and focus states for all interactive elements on the page

 ## Screenshot